Childrens Disability Benefits

 SSI Benefits for Disabled Children

 To determine eligibility for SSI, you also have to meet the financial resources test.
 Since most children have negligible income the SSA considers the income and resources of the entire household.
 This is called "deemed income."
 The family must have no more than $2,000 (for a single parent) and $3,000 (for two married parents) in assets.
-Assests are, for example, cash, land, stocks and bonds, or anything one can use to pay for food and shelter.
+Assets are, for example, cash, land, stocks and bonds, or anything one can use to pay for food and shelter.
 Several assets, however, don't count as financial resources, including the home where the child lives, one vehicle used for transportation, and various household goods and personal effects.

 The monthly maximum payment amount, also known as the "Federal Benefit Rate" (FBR), under SSI for 2020 is $783 (increased annually based on cost-of-living adjustments) for a single person not deemed to have any income, but that figure is subject to reduction depending on certain types of income.
 Also, some states provide an additional supplement to SSI recipients.
 In the case of children, the program initially looks at the income the child's parents have, but it doesn't include every source of income.
 For instance, the first $65 of earned income each month, plus one-half of the excess, is excluded from countable income for purposes of reducing the SSI payment.
 In addition, the value of food stamps, welfare payments, income tax refunds, and medical bills you or someone else pay on the child's behalf aren't counted.
 For children who have income, their benefit amount will be the difference between their countable income and the FBR.
 Generally speaking, the more income or resources your child (or the household) has, the less your child's SSI benefit will be.

 After turning 18, the disabled child will have to qualify for SSI as an adult.
 That is, he or she will have to fit the adult definition of disability and financial criteria for adult beneficiaries.
 This is called "redetermination."
 The family's income and resources will no longer be considered as part of the eligibility determination for SSI, although if the child still receives food and shelter from the parents (called "in-kind" income), the SSA may lower the child's disability payment.
-In this case, the value of food and shelter your adult child receives can be counted toward his of her monthly income.
+In this case, the value of food and shelter your adult child receives can be counted toward his or her monthly income.

 Here is an example.
-Kim is a 35 year-old woman who suffered a stroke that left her severely disabled when she was 21.
+Kim is a 35-year-old woman who suffered a stroke that left her severely disabled when she was 21.
 She lives with her parents who also provide her food.
 Her parents also pay for her medical bills that are not covered by insurance.
 Even though she is not getting cash payments from her parents, the SSA considers the value of the food and shelter they give her as "in-kind" income.
-The SSA's rule is that in-kind income will reduce the maximun benefit amount that a person is entitled to by 1/3 if the person is living with someone else and not contributing financially towards food and shelter.
+The SSA's rule is that in-kind income will reduce the maximum benefit amount that a person is entitled to by 1/3 if the person is living with someone else and not contributing financially towards food and shelter.
 Kim has no other income (the money paid toward her medical bills isn't counted).
 Her federal monthly benefit amount is $526 ($783-$257).
-Since she lives in the state of New York, which provides a $23 state supplement to SSI recipiants who live in someone else's household, her total SSI payment is $549 ($526 plus $23).
+Since she lives in the state of New York, which provides a $23 state supplement to SSI recipients who live in someone else's household, her total SSI payment is $549 ($526 plus $23).

 Social Security Dependents Benefits